martinuke0/martinuke0.github.io/content/posts/websockets.md

 tags: ["websockets", "socket.io", "real-time", "networking", "web-development"]
 ---

-# The Complete Guide to WebSockets and Socket.IO: From Beginner to Hero

 ## Table of Contents
 1. [Introduction: Why Real-Time Communication Matters](#introduction)
 2. [Understanding HTTP First (The Foundation)](#understanding-http)